 Going barefoot can help improve kinesthetic awareness.
 Kinesthetic awareness is knowing where our body is in space and how we move.
 It is also called muscle memory.
 And when our feet are in direct contact with the ground, it is much easier for children to develop their kinesthetic senses.

-Increased kinesthetic awareness can lead to improved body awareness and help children learn to navigate the space around them safely.
-Walking barefoot and allowing children ample barefoot play time is a great way to do this.
+Increased kinesthetic awareness can improve body awareness and help children learn to navigate the space around them safely.
+Walking barefoot (and allowing children ample barefoot playtime) is a great way to do this.

 6. Going Barefoot Can Help Improve Proprioception